ssswww4444/Cloud-Computing-Review/review notes/week8.md

         <img src="pic/cluster_mode.png" width="350">
     3. Client Mode
-        * Master node里放Cluster Manager，Driver Program和Spark Context放在另一个node上，Slave nodes放Executors
+        * Master node里放Cluster Manager，Driver Program放在另一个node上，Slave nodes放Executors
             * 必须要interactive job
         * the driver program **talks directly to the executors** on the worker nodes
         * the machine hosting the driver program has to be connected to the cluster until job completion